DaGoblin/DaGoblin/README.md

-- 👋 Hi, I’m @DaGoblin
+- 👋 Hi, I’m Phil Williams

-I am currently doing a Master of Information Technology at Deakin University in Melbourne, Australia.
+I recently compelted a Master of Information Technology at Deakin University in Melbourne, Australia.
 In my professional career, I have learned VBA, mainly self-taught.
-So far in university, I’ve picked up the basics for C#, Javascript and NodeJS and looking to get a bit of python under my belt at some point.

-From an interests point of view, I’m looking to get more involved with IoT and quite enjoy fiddling with my home automation setup built around home assistant.
+From an interest point of view, I’m looking to get more involved with IoT and quite enjoy fiddling with my home automation setup built around home assistant.